Get Tangem

 • Hackers.
 Decentralized services get hacked, and not infrequently.
 As a rule, this happens because of errors or vulnerabilities in the smart contract code.

-What can you do with DeFi and how can money be made?
+What can you do with DeFi, and how can money be made?

 DeFi allows owners of crypto assets to conduct various financial transactions with crypto and earn money in doing so.
-Before the advent of DeFi, options for crypto market participants were limited to holding, trading and investing.
+Before the advent of DeFi, options for crypto market participants were limited to holding, trading, and investing.
 Today, cryptocurrency users can do much more.

 • Exchange coins and tokens on a DEX, avoiding the intermediaries associated with CEXs.
-This could include one of a number of famous DeFi platforms, such as 1inch, SushiSwap and PancakeSwap.
-All you need to do in order to exchange on a 24/7 basis is connect your crypto wallet to the platform of your choosing using WalletConnect.
-By the way, Tangem Wallet supports the exchange of cryptocurrencies directly in the wallet with the help of 1inch, a decentralized liquidity aggregator that uses order routing technology and offering users favourable terms for the exchange of DeFi coins and tokens by tracking their prices on dozens of DEXs in real time.
+This could include one of several famous DeFi platforms, such as 1inch, SushiSwap, and PancakeSwap.
+All you need to do to exchange on a 24/7 basis is connect your crypto wallet to the platform of your choosing using WalletConnect.

 • Use cryptocurrency counterparts to fiat currencies, such as the dollar.
-This has been made possible with the help of stablecoins, which are cryptocurrencies that are pegged to fiat money at a ratio of 1:1.
+This has been made possible with the help of stablecoins, which are cryptocurrencies pegged to fiat money at a ratio of 1:1.
 For example, 1 USDT = USD 1.

 • Wrap tokens.
-Wrapped tokens are a “copy” of a cryptocurrency on one blockchain that has been issued on another network and backed by the original asset at a ratio of 1:1.
+Wrapped tokens are a "copy" of a cryptocurrency on one blockchain that has been issued on another network and backed by the original asset at a ratio of 1:1.
 Examples include Wrapped Bitcoin (WBTC) and Wrapped Ethereum (WETH).
-The copies of the original coins may be required in order to trade on decentralized platforms that run on networks which are incompatible with the original coins in a user's portfolio.

 • Trade DeFi tokens on DEXs.
-Decentralized finance means you can trade without a centralized intermediary that would require you to provide your personal data.
+Decentralized finance means you can trade without a centralized intermediary that would require you to provide your data.

 • Earn with decentralized games.
 GameFi projects allow users to earn rewards and interact with in-game economies using blockchain technology.